 - Not holding your breath long enough after breathing in the contents.

 Until recently, the propellant gas in MDI inhalers has been a chlorofluorocarbon (CFC).
 However, CFCs damage the Earth's ozone layer and so are being phased out.
 The newer CFC-free inhalers work just as well, but they use a different propellant gas that does not damage the ozone layer.
+Some brands of the newer MDIs have much lower carbon footprints than others and many parts of the country are changing patients' asthma inhalers to the type which is best for the environment.
+This does not affect their efficacy as an asthma inhaler.

 These are alternatives to the standard MDI.
 Some are still pressurised MDIs, but don't require you to press a canister on top.
 The autohaler shown above is an example.
 Another example of a breath-activated MDI is the easi-breathe inhaler.